Tarvaris Jackson knows that some people believe in him while others don't, and he said in an…

 "Year in and year out Coach (Brad) Childress always tells me we're going to compete.
 So I'm taking that same approach this year.
 I'm competing for the starting job and that's the approach I'm taking," he said.
 "I'm just going to go do my best and prepare hard this offseason and do what I normally do, take it up a notch and try to get better.
 So whatever coach decides, that's his decision but I'm going to make sure I do my part."

-as the backup, but the Vikings made the switch from Jackson to Frerotte after only two games.
+Last year, Jackson entered training camp as the starter with Gus Frerotte as the backup, but the Vikings made the switch from Jackson to Frerotte after only two games.
 Following the next 11 games with Frerotte going 8-3 as the starter, Jackson got another opportunity and looked improved.

-, his passer rating dipped to 88.5 and 45.4, respectively, to end the season.
+However, when Jackson began facing blitz-happy teams like the New York Giants and the Philadelphia Eagles, his passer rating dipped to 88.5 and 45.4, respectively, to end the season.

 Even so, Jackson told Sirius that he was able to relax more last year compared to his work in 2007.

 "Just loosening up and just playing.
 Just doing what I've been coached to do and not being robotic and just being myself.
 And that was pretty much it.
 I was a little tight out there trying not to make mistakes instead of going out there and just trying to make plays," he said.
 "So that's a big difference and I just understood that I ain't really got to do everything by myself.